 Other dog-safe fruits and vegetables that can clean their teeth include celery and carrots.
 In addition, the phytochemical contained in cucumbers are known to freshen your dog’s breath by eliminating odor producing bacteria.

-Despite all the benefits of feeding apples to your dog, there are side effects among other things to consider.
-Like with all fruits, apples should be given to your dog in moderation.
+Despite all the benefits of feeding apples to your dog, there are potential side effects among other things to consider.
+Like with all fruits, apples should be given to your dog in moderation to help avoid any side effects that might arise.

-Fruits like apples aren’t generally intended for dogs, so there may be a slight chance that your dog doesn’t digest even small slices of apples properly.
+Fruits like apples aren’t really intended for dogs, so there may be a chance that your dog doesn’t digest even small slices of apples properly.
 After your first few times feeding them, make sure to monitor their behavior to see if there is any pain, such as stomach pain.

 Because fiber will soak up the water in your system, if you don’t get enough water your stool may dry up, thus causing constipation.
-This is also true for your dog, who probably won’t understand enough to drink more water to balance out the large amount of fiber in apples.
+This is also true for your dog, who probably won’t know to drink more water to balance out the large amount of fiber in apples.

 A medium apple contains 19 grams of sugar, which is pretty significant.
 This is why we always stress moderation with fruits like apples.
 But what will the sugar do to your do?